NieneB/InternshipReport/index.md

 A few forms of dynamic geo-visualization can be named, animation, display of time or spatial temporal visualization and interaction.
 The dynamic categories are divided into 2D and 3D animations.
 In this research we only work with 2D animations because of limited technology.
 Also in the theoretical frame work we will leave this out of consideration.

 ####Spatial - temporal
 Spatial temporal visualization is the display of dynamic phenomena as a series of static maps.
 To analyze and understand patterns of temporal change of phenomena.
 The two categories are temporal animation and non-temporal animation.
 In temporal animation, display time and world time are directly related.
 While for non-temporal, no direct relation between display time and world time is present.
-Kraak and Klomp give a slightly different categorization, but can be compared to the Köbben & Yaman.
-Kraak & Klomp talk about time-series, successive build-up and changing representations.
+Kraak and Klomp give a slightly different categorizationthen  Köbben & Yaman.
+Kraak & Klomp about time-series, successive build-up and changing representations, an overview is shown in
-(Dibiase et al., 1992; Köbben & Yaman, 1996; Nöllenburg, 2007) See table <a class="xref" href="#catphenom"></a>.

-Dibase states that dynamic variables can be used to emphasize the location of a phenomenon, emphasize the attributes or visualize change in the spatial, temporal or thematic dimensions.
+ <a class="xref" href="#catphenom"> table $$ </a> .(Dibiase et al., 1992; Köbben & Yaman, 1996; Nöllenburg, 2007)  Dibase states that dynamic variables can be used to emphasize the location of a phenomenon, emphasize the attributes or visualize change in the spatial, temporal or thematic dimensions.
 (Dibiase et al., 1992)

 <p id="catphenom" class="table"> Categories of possible animations for dynamic phenomena. </p>